What are the ChatGPT free and paid versions?

 While ChatGPT Tasks might be enough for simpler requests, Agent mode can go as far as searching for the cheapest flights, booking hotels, creating PowerPoint presentations, or conducting in-depth competitor research.
 While on task, it also asks questions to make sure you get the best result.

 In this example, I asked to find the three cheapest flights from London to Berlin in September.
 ChatGPT agent scanned a bunch of websites – more than I would ever dare to check myself – and spit out the options after 6 minutes.
+However, the Agent mentioned that it couldn’t check most of the interactive pages, as they block access without cookies.

 Finally, I asked to open the page with the best offer so I could buy the ticket right away, and while it took longer than it would’ve taken to do it manually, it was still convenient.
 Plus, you can always take over the browser and finish the deed yourself.

-ChatGPT Plus users get 40 agent mode messages per month.
+ChatGPT Plus users get 40 Agent mode messages per month.

 Codex